Training with Core: Simple heat training for triathletes.

 Once you've passed a heat ramp test and identified your ideal temperature zones, you're ready to start heat training.

-Heat training is a simple technique proven to increase VO2max, lactate threshold power and time trial performance by 5-8% in both hot and cold conditions.
+Heat training is a simple technique that has been proven to increase VO2max, lactate threshold power, and time trial performance by 5-8% in both hot and cold conditions.

-The physiological changes usually involve the creation of more blood plasma and red blood cells, allowing more oxygen to be delivered to the muscles.
-The benefits of season-long heat training allow you to train at a higher intensity, further improving your racing performance.
+The physiological changes are mostly related to the creation of more blood plasma and red blood cells, which allows more oxygen to be delivered to the muscles.
+The benefits of season-long heat training allow you to train at a higher intensity, further improving your race performance.

 BASIC PRINCIPLES OF HEAT TRAINING

-The basics consist of 2-3 heat sessions per week, with each session being in your heat training zone for 45-75 minutes.
+The foundation consists of 2-3 heat sessions per week, with each session being in your heat training zone for 45-75 minutes.
 The duration accumulated in the heat training zone is known as thermal load and can be easily tracked in the CORE mobile app.

-Building this thermal load is easy with a typical triathlete's training plan.
-The required thermal load must be achieved weekly; missing 2-3 weeks of heat training will significantly reduce the extra blood plasma you have produced.
+Building up this thermal load is easy with a typical triathlete’s training plan.
+The required thermal load should be achieved weekly; missing 2-3 weeks of heat training will significantly reduce the extra blood plasma you have created.

-While some people choose to do a heat training block (2-4 weeks of 6 days/week of heat training) to increase their plasma gains immediately, most find it more helpful to build those gains more gradually using a schedule like the one below.
+While some people choose to do a heat training block (2-4 weeks of 6 days/week of heat training) to immediately increase their plasma gains, most find it more useful to build up those gains more gradually using a schedule like the one below.

 Kristian Blummenfelt about training and 24/7 monitoring with CORE